We Need to Recognize that We Are All Saints and We Are All Sinners

 We need that knowledge about that entire process so we can have that power over our own lives and to help the people we care about with their lives.

-Peace could be a good part of that agenda.
+Peace should be an anchor part of that agenda.

 We need to commit to an inclusive and fully informed Peace Movement for America.
 This website outlines what that movement might look like.